Questions and answers on monetary policy strategy

 The SNB maintains price stability by ensuring appropriate monetary conditions.
 This means keeping interest rates and the exchange rate aligned to the prevailing economic situation.
 Low interest rates promote the supply of money and credit to the economy, thereby increasing demand for goods and services, as well as investment.
 Over time, however, production capacity may become stretched, leading to a rise in the price level.
 Equally, there is the risk of imbalances on the financial and real estate markets.
 Conversely, rising interest rates lead to a shortage in the supply of money and credit, thereby holding back aggregate demand.
 This leads in turn to a fall in capacity utilisation and causes downward pressure on prices.
 Given Switzerland's strong integration in the global economy, the exchange rate influences both the price level via import prices, and the utilisation of production capacity via exports.

-The SNB's monetary policy strategy refers to the way in which the SNB aims to fulfil its statutory mandate of ensuring price stability.
+In its monetary policy strategy, the SNB sets out the manner in which it operationalises its statutory mandate to ensure price stability.
 The strategy, which has been in place since 2000, consists of three elements.
 The first element specifies what the SNB understands by price stability.
 The second element refers to the conditional inflation forecast as the main indicator for monetary policy and as a central instrument of communication.
 The third element describes how the SNB implements its monetary policy by influencing the interest rate level and the exchange rate.

 The SNB defines price stability as a rise in the Swiss consumer price index (CPI) of less than 2% per annum.
-This is the first element of the monetary policy strategy.
 The CPI is calculated by the Swiss Federal Statistical Office (SFSO).
 Further information is available on the CPI website of the SFSO (www.bfs.admin.ch).
 Price stability refers to the overall average of price changes.
 Prices of individual goods and services can easily fluctuate more strongly.
 Deflation - in other words, a sustained decrease in the overall price level - is also regarded as a breach of price stability.

 Price stability is an important prerequisite for growth and prosperity.
 It means that money retains its value over time and prices can optimally fulfil their informative function for decisions regarding output and consumption.
 By seeking to keep prices stable, the SNB creates an environment in which businesses can make plans on a reliable basis and fully exploit their production potential.